Nine new student teams selected to fly experiments on REXUS/BEXUS

-As the REXUS programme is realised under a bilateral agreement between SNSB and DLR, a concurrent selection workshop was also held at DLR Bonn, where eight German teams were selected:
+As the REXUS programme is realised under a bilateral agreement between SNSA and DLR, a concurrent selection workshop was also held at DLR Bonn, where eight German teams were selected:

 - GAME (Glider for Atmospheric Measurements and Experiments) from the University of Applied Sciences, Jena